psholtz/C-Language/Stroustrup-C++/Section-02.04/README.md

 2.4 - Modular Programming
 =========================

-Demonstrates the use of namespaces to perform data abstractions, specifically, e.g., the following declaration would specify an interface for using Stacks:
+Demonstrates the use of namespaces to perform data abstractions, specifically, e.g.:

 <pre>
 namespace Stack {